plabayo/rama/README.md

 >
 > Only once this R&D is complete and alignment is confirmed, shall the feature be started to be implemented.

-Should you want to contribure this project but you do not yet know how to program in Rust, you could start learning Rust with as goal to contribute as soon as possible to `rama` by using "[the Rust 101 Learning Guide](https://rust-lang.guide/)" as your study companion.
+Should you want to contribute to this project but you do not yet know how to program in Rust, you could start learning Rust with as goal to contribute as soon as possible to `rama` by using "[the Rust 101 Learning Guide](https://rust-lang.guide/)" as your study companion.
 Glen can also be hired as a mentor or teacher to give you paid 1-on-1 lessons and other similar consultancy services.
 You can find his contact details at <https://www.glendc.com/>.

 ### Contribution